2.0.x release cycle, liquidsoap integrates a

 FFmpeg support is available via the external ocaml-ffmpeg binding package.
 If you are using any binary asset from our release pages or via docker, this should already be included.

-If you are installing via opam, installing the
+If you are installing via opam,

 ffmpeg package should do the trick: